Ayushichadha/Ayushichadha.github.io/_posts/2025-11-28-subgoal-augmented-hrm.md

 ---

-## Does the math of HRM and Feudal Networks clash?
+## Does the math of HRM and Feudal Networks clash? {#does-the-math-of-hrm-and-feudal-networks-clash}

 Mathematically, the two ideas **fit together cleanly**: